 The only balconies with access should be those in the Suites at Academy Square.
 Students should not sit or hang objects or persons off the balconies.
 Students should only have access to those balconies when permitted by the Office of Residence Life.

 All residents upon moving into college housing and moving out must complete a Room Condition Report (RCR) form.
 Residents are required to sign the checkout portion of the form upon exiting his/her assigned room to avoid an improper checkout fee.

 All room and hall changes must be requested by the student and in writing to the Office of Residence Life.

-If a student intends on moving during the academic year after the first three weeks of the semester a $35.00 fee will be assessed unless the Office of Residence Life originated the change.
+If a student intends on moving during the academic year after the first three weeks of the semester, the student must submit a Room Change Request Form to the Office of Residence Life.
+These forms will not be accepted until after the first three weeks in the semester, if their request is approved, a $50.00 fee will be assessed unless the Office of Residence Life originated the change.
 If continual changes in room assignment occur due to the student’s behavior or requests, the student’s charge may be doubled.

 An e-mail is sent to all current students with information regarding application openings.
 All new students are emailed with the same information after the first priority week of application opening.
 Students interested in on-campus housing, log into the online application portal and complete the application, select a room and pay a Reservation/Application fee.
 Upon completing the process students are able to log into their housing application to communicate with roommates and to also check the status of his/her room.
 Students that have a reserved booking will be emailed their placement letter in May.
 Those that are tentative status will be emailed asking to make payment of their Reservation/Application fee to retain their room selection, failure to do so by the specified timeline will result in the room being made available to new applicants.